data-apis/array-api/spec/API_specification/elementwise_functions.md

 -   **out**: _&lt;array&gt;_

     -   an array containing the evaluated natural logarithm for each element in `x`.
+The returned array must have a floating-point data type determined by :ref:`type-promotion` rules.

 ### <a name="log1p" href="#log1p">#</a> log1p(x, /)